adfolks/aksctl/README.md

 ```bash
 aksctl create cluster
 ```
-A cluster with with default parameters will be created.
+A cluster with default parameters will be created.

 Example: